fglock/Perlito/README-perlito5-Java.md

   - there is a port of JSON.pm - it is pure-perl and slow.
 It would be nice to have a native-java version.

+    update: `src5/lib/Perlito5X/Java/JSON.pm` uses `javax.json.stream.JsonParser`
+    but this JsonParser class doesn't seem to be installed by default.

   - TODO: DBI.pm